 Climate change is shifting the seasons, too.
 Falls, winters, and springs are growing shorter, while summer extends into the supposedly cooler months.
 North American winters are losing snow and ice, even.

-There’s more carbon dioxide in our atmosphere than at any time in human history
+there’s more carbon dioxide in our atmosphere than at any time in human history

 In May, sensors at the Mauna Loa observatory in Hawaii – which has tracked Earth’s atmospheric concentration of CO2 since the late 1950s – detected a CO2 concentration of 415.26 ppm.
 The last time Earth’s atmosphere contained this much CO2 was more than three million years ago when sea levels were several meters higher and trees grew at the South Pole.
 Scientists have warned that carbon dioxide levels higher than 450ppm are likely to lock in catastrophic and irreversible changes in the climate.
 Around half of the CO2 emitted since 1750 has been in the last 40 years.

-Two-thirds of extreme weather events in the last 20 years were influenced by humans
+two-thirds of extreme weather events in the last 20 years were influenced by humans

 The number of floods and heavy rains has quadrupled since 1980 and doubled since 2004.
 Extreme temperatures, droughts, and wildfires have also more than doubled in the last 40 years.
-While no extreme weather event is never down to a single cause, climate scientists are increasingly exploring the human fingerprints on floods, heatwaves, droughts, and storms.
+While no extreme weather event is ever down to a single cause, climate scientists are increasingly exploring the human fingerprints on floods, heatwaves, droughts, and storms.
 Carbon Brief gathered data from 230 studies into “extreme event attribution” and found that 68% of all extreme weather events studied in the last 20 years were made more likely or more severe by human-caused climate change.
 Heatwaves account for 43% of such events, droughts make up 17% and heavy rainfall or floods account for 16%.

-Carbon emissions from energy use are rising at the fastest rate since 2011
+carbon emissions from energy use are rising at the fastest rate since 2011

-Extreme weather is driving up demand for energy.
+Extreme weather is driving up the demand for energy.
 Carbon emissions from global energy use jumped 2% in 2018, according to BP’s annual world energy study.
 This was the fastest growth in seven years and is roughly the carbon equivalent to increasing the number of passenger cars worldwide by a third.
 The unusual number of hot and cold days last year resulted in increased use of cooling and heating systems powered by natural gas and coal.
 The energy sector accounts for two-thirds of all carbon emissions.

 120,000 square kilometers of tropical forest were lost in 2018